-- by the Department to its advisers, officers, employees or subcontractors or to the Australian and relevant state/territory governments in order to conduct grant processes relating to the FIDF program. - by the Department to the responsible Minister. - by the Department in response to a request by a House or a Committee of the Parliament of the Commonwealth of Australia. - by the Department within the Commonwealth, or with a Commonwealth agency, where this serves the Commonwealth's legitimate interests. - if it is authorised or required by law to be disclosed, for example under the Freedom of Information Act 1982 or the Auditor-General Act 1997. - if it is in the public domain otherwise than due to a breach of the relevant obligations of confidentiality. - if it is disclosed with the written consent of the applicant.
+- By the Department to its advisers, officers, employees or subcontractors or to the Australian and relevant state/territory governments in order to conduct grant processes relating to the FIDF program. - By the Department to the responsible Minister. - By the Department in response to a request by a House or a Committee of the Parliament of the Commonwealth of Australia. - By the Department within the Commonwealth, or with a Commonwealth agency, where this serves the Commonwealth's legitimate interests. - If it is authorised or required by law to be disclosed, for example under the Freedom of Information Act 1982 or the Auditor-General Act 1997. - If it is in the public domain otherwise than due to a breach of the relevant obligations of confidentiality.